 Author Dave Duncan, 85, died October 29, 2018 from a brain hemorrhage caused by a fall the previous week.
 Duncan was a founder and honorary lifetime member of SF Canada (Canada’s National Association for Speculative Fiction Professionals).
 He won the Aurora Award in 1990 for West of January and in 2007 for Children of Chaos.
 He was inducted into the Canadian Science Fiction and Fantasy Hall of Fame in 2015. ...Read MoreRead more

 Editor and fan Pat Lupoff, 81, died October 18, 2018.
 She co-edited the influential fanzine Xero with husband Richard Lupoff and Bhob Stewart.
-Xero won a Hugo Award for Best Fanzine in 1963, making Pat Lupoff the first woman to win a Hugo.
+Xero won a Hugo Award for Best Fanzine in 1963, making Pat Lupoff one of the first women to win a Hugo.
 She and her husband co-edited The Best of Xero, a finalist for the Best Related Book Hugo Award in 2005.
-She worked on various other fanzines as ...Read MoreRead more
+She worked on various other ...Read MoreRead more